dotnet/AspNetCore.Docs/aspnetcore/blazor/components/css-isolation.md

 The `h1` style now applies to the `Parent` and `Child` components without the need to create a separate scoped CSS file for the child component.

 The `::deep` combinator only works with descendant elements.
-The following HTML structure applies the `h1` styles to components as expected.
+The following markup applies the `h1` styles to components as expected.
+The parent component's scope identifier is applied to the `div` element, so the browser knows to inherit styles from the parent component.

 `Pages/Parent.razor`: